 Data replication, also requires a copy of data to be taken and transferred to an alternate storage platform.
 Replication however, creates a synchronous or near synchronous copy usually designed to limit and reduce any potential down time should primary systems fail.

-Backup is an essential tool for organizations of all sizes and goes some way to meeting legislation around data protection and industry compliance around data such as those in The School Financial Value Standards (SFVS), for schools in the UK, The Protection of Personal Information Act (POPI) in South Africa or The Patriots Act in America.
+Backup is an essential tool for organisations of all sizes and goes some way to meeting legislation around data protection and industry compliance around data such as those in The School Financial Value Standards (SFVS), for schools in the UK, The Protection of Personal Information Act (POPI) in South Africa or The Patriots Act in America.

-The ability to restore a file that has been lost, corrupted or deleted in an efficient way is a driver for organizations to invest in backup solutions whether these be onsite, offsite or hybrid.
+The ability to restore a file that has been lost, corrupted or deleted in an efficient way is a driver for organisations to invest in backup solutions whether these be onsite, offsite or hybrid.

 If replication gives me an identical copy almost instantly why is it not an effective backup?